 So the question is, if negative variance MUST occur, how do we avoid tilting as a result of it?
 I’d like to share with you a few helpful hints that I keep in mind at all times.
 These daily fantasy sports tips have seen me through some of the roughest bad beats.

 Just Walk Away

 When you’re upset, the first thing you need to do is break the routine.
 This may seem obvious when in a clear state of mind, but when the only thing you can think about is how much money you just lost you’d be surprised at just how far from your mind this concept is.
-Our natural inclination is to win back what we’ve just lost, but approaching daily fantasy sports from this perspective can only lead to heartache.
+Our natural inclination is to win back DFS profits we’ve just lost, but approaching daily fantasy sports from this perspective can only lead to heartache.